jeffreysparker-collab/blinky-3000/README.md

-# Blink3000 — Voluntary Blink Rate Tester
+# Blinky 3000 — Voluntary Blink Rate Tester

 A Progressive Web App (PWA) that measures voluntary blink rate using your device's front camera and MediaPipe Face Mesh.